This guideline covers reducing harm from smoking. It aims to help people, particularly those who are highly dependent on nicotine, who:

 It recommends harm-reduction approaches which may or may not include temporary or long-term use of licensed nicotine-containing products.

-The guidance was updated in July 2013 to reflect the MHRA decision that all nicotine-containing products should be regulated.
-This is expected to come into effect in 2016.
+In July 2013, changes were made to reflect the MHRA decision that all nicotine-containing products should be regulated.
 For further details, see the MHRA website.

 This guideline was previously called tobacco: harm-reduction approaches to smoking.

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.

 Local commissioners and/or providers have a responsibility to enable the guideline to be applied when individual health professionals and their patients or service users wish to use it.
 They should do so in the context of local and national priorities for funding and developing services, and in light of their duties to have due regard to the need to eliminate unlawful discrimination, to advance equality of opportunity and to reduce health inequalities.
 Nothing in this guideline should be interpreted in a way that would be inconsistent with compliance with those duties.